dagonaut/trophy/bellmead/trophy/jorando/Alaric and Liorna.md

 Liorna is a descendant of [[Father Lorian]].
 She knows that things are whack and has been working on a solution.
 Thus the mural and [[The Bell Tower]] explanation.

+Liorna's ribbon
+IT's a blue ribbon she used to wear in her hair given to her by Alaric.
+She gave Alaric part of the ribbon as a rememberance when he left.
+A fragment of the ribbon can be found in Whispering Marshes, noting that there is a still a golden colored hair on it.
+The ribbon can be seen in the locket image of a golden haired girl wearing the ribbon